CampbellDavid/sei-project-04/readme.md

 - I would ideally have liked to add a map for the event locations.
 At current, just the event location is shown as the creator has input it through the event form.

-- When a CRUD request is sent to the backend and fails, there is no error handler that displays a message to the user (for example, if the user enters an incorrect password).
+- When a CRUD request is sent to the back end and fails, there is no error handler that displays a message to the user (for example, if the user enters an incorrect password).
 This is a function that I would have developed with an appropriate error handler, the same as was implemented in project three.

 - Finally, the site currently breaks upon a user trying to enter a value for the sport when a new event is created.
-This is an issue in the frontend; the form is not hooked-up to the appropriate section of the database, and therefore cannot read which sports are available to choose from.
+This is an issue in the front end; the form is not hooked-up to the appropriate section of the database, and therefore cannot read which sports are available to choose from.
 This is a one to many relationship (one sport to many events) and so a dropdown box with possible events would be appropriate in order to fix this issue.